domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/talent-scheduling.rst

     V(Q) = d_s \sum\limits_{a \in A_s} c_a + V(Q \setminus \{ s \}) \text{ if } s \in Q \land A_s = \bigcup_{s' \in N \setminus Q} A_{s'} \cap \bigcup_{s' \in Q} A_{s'}.

 If multiple scenes satisfy the condition, we can shoot any of them.
-This equation helps a solver because it tells that other transitions are not needed to be considered.
+This equation helps a solver because it tells that other scenes are not needed to be considered.

 Modeling in DIDPPy
 ------------------